Characters of the Uncharted series: Samuel "Sam" Drake

 Samuel "Sam" Drake is the older brother of Nathan Drake, formerly believed to have died before the events of the first game.
-He appears in Uncharted 4: A Thief's End, and is voiced by Troy Baker and Chase Austin (the latter as teenage Samuel).
+Voiced by Troy Baker, his first appearance was in Uncharted 4: A Thief's End.
+A younger Sam appearing in 2 chapters of A Thief’s End was voiced by Chase Austin.
 Rudy Pankow played the teen Sam in the 2022 live action film adaptation.

-When they were young, Samuel broke into the orphanage he was thrown out of to get to Nathan and tell him that he is moving out of town for a job.
+When he and Nate were young, Samuel broke into the orphanage he was evicted from to tell Nathan of his plans to move out of town for a job.
 To make up, Samuel led Nathan to the house of Evelyn, a historian who was legally sold their mother's belongings.
-They attempted to retrieve the items, but were caught.
-Evelyn called the police before she found out that the boys were the offspring of Cassandra Morgan, a favourite employee of hers.
-Evelyn collapsed from a lung disease, and the boys were associated with her death.
-They fled, and Samuel prompted Nathan that they could become explorers under the new surname of Drake, claiming to know some people who could help them with that.
+They attempted to retrieve some items, but were caught.
+Evelyn called the police before she found out that the boys were the sons of Cassandra Morgan, a favourite employee of hers.
+Evelyn collapsed from a lung disease, and the boys became associated with her death.
+They fled from the police, and Samuel prompted Nathan that they could become explorers under the new surname of Drake, claiming to know people who could forge new identities.
 It is implied that Samuel, around 19 or 20 years old, was in jail somewhere when Nathan stole Francis Drake's ring in Colombia and first met Sully, harbouring a distrust towards the latter.

-Samuel supposedly died while he, Nathan and their associate Rafe Adler attempted to find the whereabouts of Henry Avery's Gunsway haul in a Panamanian prison.
+Samuel supposedly died while he, Nathan, and their associate Rafe Adler attempted to find the whereabouts of Henry Avery's Gunsway haul in a Panamanian prison.
 Nathan and Rafe escaped, while Samuel was shot and presumed dead by the former two.
-In reality, he was imprisoned indefinitely after his wounds were tended to and his existence was kept secret as punishment due to Rafe having killed the corrupt guard who aided them, unbeknownst to a distraught Nathan.
+In reality, he was imprisoned indefinitely after his wounds were tended to, and his existence was kept secret as punishment for Rafe having killed the corrupt warden who aided them, unbeknownst to a distraught Nathan.
 15 years later, he tracks down a retired Nathan and convinces him to pick up where they left off in the search for the Gunsway haul by feeding Nathan a false breakout story.
 The story involves notorious drug lord Hector Alcázar, who broke Samuel free and demanded half of the treasure of the Gunsway in exchange for his life being spared.
 These events kick off the main story of Uncharted 4: A Thief's End.
 It is later revealed that Rafe released Samuel with a bribe two years prior, and that Samuel double-crossed Rafe to resume the search with Nathan.